feldera/feldera/docs/sql/udf.md

 }
 ```

-The `use sqllib::types::*` directive imports the definitions of the
+The `use feldera_sqllib::*` directive imports the definitions of the
 standard Rust types that the compiler uses to implement SQL datatypes.
 The next section explains what these types are.